OhGreat/DART_python/README.md

 b_pixels = dart.boundary_pixels(img):
 ```
 Parameters:
-- `b_pixels`: is the output given as a 2D binary mask of the image, where True values represent that the given pixel is a boundary pixel.
+- `img`: (2D np.array), image to calculate boundary pixels for.

 Output:
-- numpy array of boundary pixels with respect to coordinates given.
+- (np.array), mask of boundary pixels.

 ### Free pixels
 To calculate the free pixels, the following method is available:
 ```python
 free_pixels = dart.free_pixels()
 ```
-The method takes into consideration the **p** value defined in the DART instance to define the free pixels.
+The method takes into consideration the **p** value defined in the DART instance to calculate the free pixels.

 Output:
 - The output `free_pixels` is a binary 2D np.array, where the True values represent the free pixels.

-### Algebraic Reconstruction
+## Algebraic Reconstruction Algorithms
-For the continous reconstruction step of DART, various algorithms have been implemented.
+For the continous reconstruction step of DART, various algorithms have been implemented with the ASTRA-toolbox.
 Specifically, **SART**, **SIRT** and **FBP** are available for experimentation.
 You can call the functions detatched from DART as below:

 The following example demostrates how to use SART:
 ```python